Sharath Kamal, Nikhat Zareen to be India's flagbearers for CWG closing ceremony | Sports-Games

 Sharath Kamal, Nikhat Zareen to be India's flagbearers for CWG closing ceremony

-Star paddler Sharath Kamal and world champion boxer Nikhat Zareen have been named Indias flagbearers during the closing ceremony of the Commonwealth Games here on Monday.The 40-year-old Sharath has a rich haul of four medals in this edition of the Games, having won the mens team and mixed team gold and a silver in the mens doubles event.
+Star paddler Achanta Sharath Kamal and world champion boxer Nikhat Zareen have been named Indias flagbearers for the closing ceremony of the Commonwealth Games here on Monday.The 40-year-old Sharath has a rich haul of four medals in this edition of the Games, having won the mens team and mixed doubles gold and a silver in the mens doubles event.
+The final decision was made considering the fact that the wrestling and weightlifting teams have already left for India.

 - Country: